alekseystryukov/estate_ads/README.md

 # estate_ads

 This is whole code of my first django-powered site.
+Code is not perfect, but I did not have a purpose to make it so.